Wall Street Stocks Bounce Higher, Europe Retreats - UrduPoint

 The Institute for Supply Management's (ISM) manufacturing index was 49.3 percent last month, up 0.9 percentage points from November, it said in a statement.

-US jobless claims released Thursday fell more than expected, highlighting a robust labour market and leaving the Federal Reserve with less reason to support fresh rate cuts.
+US jobless claims released Thursday fell more than expected, highlighting a robust labor market and leaving the Federal Reserve with less reason to support fresh rate cuts.

 Other significant economic releases ahead include data on inflation and retail sales during the holiday shopping season.